 The university can assist with connecting students to counseling services in the area upon request.
-If you are struggling with feeling homesick, depressed, anxious, stressed, need advice, or just someone to listen, please contact struggling with feeling homesick, depressed, anxious, stressed, need advice, or just someone to listen, please contact stressed.
+If you are struggling with feeling homesick, depressed, anxious, stressed, need advice, or just someone to listen, please contact studentexperience@fxua.edu.
 All information shared is kept confidential.